 Maintain contacts with CSU faculty as a useful resource while in graduate school.

 There are a number of Ph.D.
-"BRIDGE" and "PREP" programs hosted at universities around the nation.
-A complete listing of programs supported by the NIH may be found at the NIH website.
+"BRIDGE" and "PREP" programs hosted at universities around the nation and funded by the NIH.
+A complete listing of training programs supported by the NIH may be found at the NIH website.

 Juniors and seniors at CSU who have participated in other MBRS-RISE activities and/or have an expressed interest in science and pursuing a Ph.D. in biomedical research.